v6d-io/v6d/README.rst

 A computation doens't need to wait all precedent's result arrive before starting to work.
 Vineyard provides stream as a special kind of immmutable data for such pipeling scenarios.
-The precedent job can wirte the immutable data chunk by chunk to vineyard, while maintaining the data structure semantic, and the successor job reads shared-memory chunks from vineyard's stream without extra copy cost, then triggers it's own work.
-The overlapping helpes for reducing the overall processing time and memory consumption.
+The precedent job can write the immutable data chunk by chunk to vineyard, while maintaining the data structure semantic, and the successor job reads shared-memory chunks from vineyard's stream without extra copy cost, then triggers it's own work.
+The overlapping helps for reducing the overall processing time and memory consumption.

 Drivers